- eating when you aren’t really hungry?

-If you are having a hard time with emotional overeating than you know what a vicious cycle it can be to break out of.
+If you are having a hard time with emotional overeating then you know what a vicious cycle it can be to break out of.

 Remember that it IS a vicious cycle and apply these strategies to break free of the emotional overeating cycle and start walking a different path.

 - Call it emotional eating.
-If you are using food as a tool to cope with feelings or needs, than call it what it is.
+If you are using food as a tool to cope with feelings or needs then call it what it is.
 Once you identify emotional eating, let go of the other names you’ve been using—you know—the ones that leave you feeling awful about yourself, guilty, and maybe even ashamed.
 The issue is that you are an emotional eater.
 The issue is NOT that you are lazy, unmotivated, or undisciplined.

 - If you are going to change a pattern, you need to understand it first.
 This is why any diet you choose will probably fail you.
 A diet doesn’t teach you to listen to yourself and understand the pattern of your eating.
 A diet won’t help you understand what drives you to the kitchen after you’ve already eaten a meal.
 It won’t help you figure out what you are REALLY craving, feeling, or needing that isn’t even food.
 Taking the time to understand what’s really going on will help you craft a strategy where you address the CAUSE of your overeating.
-Programs like the Peace with Food Plus can be helpful if you find that you need new tools or strategies to identify what’s going on or help creating alternatives to overeating.
+My online programs can be helpful if you find that you need new tools or strategies to identify what’s going on or help creating alternatives to overeating.